PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 - Speaking of mistakes, go ahead and add a file named `step2.txt` with "This is a bug", written in it, commit it and push it.

 > Remember how we said that making small commits was a good thing?
-> Well here is a case where making small commits comes in handy :wink:
+> Well here is a case where making small commits comes in handy 😉
 > You will now learn how to revert a commit, which allows fixing bugs easily.

 - Let's assume that `step2.txt` was not intended to be pushed, you can simply use [`git revert`](https://git-scm.com/docs/git-revert) on the commit to revert the changes and get back to the state without this commit.